KarhouTam/FL-bench/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: Ask question
-about: Ask question (codes are work fine)
+about: Ask a question for further understanding
-title: "[Question]"
+title: ""
 labels: question
 assignees: ''